Sotonye0808/task-tracker-2/README.md

 - Delete tasks: Users can remove tasks from the list.
 - Toggle reminder: Users can toggle a reminder for a task, which will display their tasks boldly so they won't forget.
 - Usage statistics: The app tracks the number of tasks added and removed by the user on a daily, weekly, and monthly basis.
 - Responsive design: The app is responsive and works well on both desktop and mobile devices.
+There's also a feauture for toggling between light mode and dark mode.
 - Persistent data: Task data is stored uniquely for each user, so tasks persist even after refreshing the page.

 ## Usage